For part I of Sunnis, Sukarno and Soccer, please click here.

 It is easy to make the mental leap that Indonesia is “more Muslim” than its sibling Malaysia is.
 But if that is the case, why are Koranic prayers read at before Football matches in Malaysia and not in Indonesia?
 The answer perhaps lies in the path to independence of both modern nation states.

 It is something of a sour point to the Chinese and Indian Malaysians that Islam, a faith that is entirely foreign to them, has been chosen as their state religion.
-Yet in a country where ethnicity is a factor that influences your legal rights and civil status, the Chinese and Indian Malaysians are somewhat used to playing second fiddle.
+In a country where ethnicity is a factor that influences your legal rights and civil status, the Chinese and Indian Malaysians are somewhat used to playing second fiddle.

 The Republic of Indonesia compensated for the Malaysian Federation‘s relatively peaceful path to independence with outright bloody carnage.
 Independence was hastily declared in 1945 before it was bitterly fought for over the following 4 years.
 The British aided the Dutch in their attempts to hold onto their valuable colonies, but to no avail.
-A Javanese government claimed victory and inherited all former Dutch possessions in Southeast Asia.
+A Javanese government claimed victory and inherited all former Dutch possessions in Southeast Asia in 1949.

 The two very different experiences of independence from their respective European colonisers have caused the paths of Malaysia and Indonesia to diverge.
-Both are very diverse demographically and share much common history, but Malaysia’s top-down social engineering begun by the British but continued by the Malays has facilitated the introduction of Islam as a state religion, whereas Indonesia has had to uphold religious freedom in order to appease its many citizens, even though Islam remains the country’s most practiced religion.
+Both are very diverse demographically and share much common history, but Malaysia’s top-down social engineering begun by the British but continued by the empowered Malays has facilitated the introduction of Islam as a state religion, whereas Indonesia has had to uphold religious freedom in order to appease its many citizens – even though Islam remains the country’s most practiced religion.
 At Football matches in the latter, this is most clearly visible in the absence of Koranic prayers which are performed prior to matches in the former.